panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 Most people don't think very much about nuclear arms until they explode onto our headlines, seemingly at random, once or twice a year.
 Usually this is in the form of a North Korean test, or a new round of talks about the Iranian nuclear program.
 Luckily there exists a committed group of academics and experts, outside of a military or political apparatus, who do think about nuclear arms on a regular basis who we can learn from.

-I want to write a series of posts for lay people by a lay person to talk about some of the different facets of the field in slightly more complexity, and hopefully with more competency, than your local news broadcast.
+I want to write a series of posts for lay people, by a lay person, to talk about some of the different facets of the field in slightly more complexity, and hopefully with more competency, than your local news broadcast.

 A couple of ground rules: